 Don’t you just love the the time of year when roses are in full bloom?
 The sweet scent and delicate petals can be a perfect addition to your garden, but what type of rose should you get?
 There are many accepted rose classification systems used worldwide, yet no specific system is deemed “official.”
 However, The American Rose Society, in association with the World Federation of Roses offers the most popular rose classification system.
 Most traditional authorities throughout the world embrace this particular system to identify and assign names to roses.
-Let’s drill into a bit of the detail.

-- Three Main Types Of Roses
+- Three Main Types In Rose Classification

 - Species Roses (wild roses)